Skip to content

 “I was 13 years old when I got tattooed, and it was extremely painful.
 My face was burning and was all swollen for three days!”
 Wenshi told me with a big smile on her face.

-“I’m so happy to meet a foreigner,” she interrupted the interview as it looked like she was more interested in asking me a few questions than hearing about her life…
+“I’m so happy to meet a foreigner,” she interrupted the interview, as if she was more interested in asking me a few questions than answering questions about her life…

-She must have met quite a few other foreigners since you can find many of her pictures all over the internet, but in recent years, the valley was closed again due to COVID-19, so I was probably the first “Laowai” she saw in a long time.
+She must have met quite a few other foreigners, since you can find many of her pictures all over the internet.
+But in recent years, the valley was closed, so I was probably the first “Laowai” she saw in a long time.

 These women are classified, weirdly enough, as “living fossils” by the local government, and their health is constantly monitored.